thegodone/editretro/README.md

 ## Setup

-- Create the environment:
-&nbsp;&nbsp;&nbsp; You can install pytorch following the command:
+- Create the environment & than install specific pytorch version using following the command & install other pip requirements:

 ```
 git clone https://github.com/thegodone/editretro.git